Questions & Answers: Types of Nicaraguan Adjustment and Central American Relief Act (NACARA) Decisions

 Q. What Are the Possible Reasons for Continuing with My Asylum Claim if USCIS Granted Me Permanent Residence Status?

 A. Under U.S. law, any individual present in the United States is permitted to apply for asylum regardless of his or her status.
 A NACARA beneficiary may want to pursue an asylum application because a grant of asylum permits a dependent spouse or unmarried child under the age of 21 who is included in the asylum application and inside the United States to be granted asylum.
 If your spouse or unmarried child is not included in the asylum application or is outside the United States at the time the asylum application is approved, you may request that these dependents receive derivative asylum status by filing Form I-730 Refugee/Asylee Petition.
 Upon approval of the request, those dependents may then join you in the United States.
 There also may be certain public assistance benefits that are available based on an approved asylum application.
-You may wish to consult with an attorney or representative before your interview if you have any concerns about withdrawing your asylum application.For more information, see the “Benefits and Responsibilities of Asylees” link to the right.
+You may wish to consult with an attorney or representative before your interview if you have any concerns about withdrawing your asylum application.For more information, see the “Benefits and Responsibilities of Asylees” page.

 Q. What Happens if USCIS Determines That I Am Not Eligible for NACARA 203 Relief?